-In addition, the Department of the Treasury and the IRS issued the following legal guidance related to the Premium Tax Credit:
+The Department of the Treasury and the IRS issued the following legal guidance related to the premium tax credit:

 - Notice 2013-41 on determining whether or when individuals are considered eligible for coverage under certain Medicaid, Medicare, CHIP, TRICARE, student health or state high risk pool programs.